Graduate Distance Education at Frontier Nursing University

 Frontier Nursing University

-Frontier Nursing University is located in Hyden, Kentucky in the southeastern region of the United States.
-Its historic campus provides a tranquil, picturesque environment in which to learn and connect with faculty and fellow students during the brief one to three required visits to campus.
+Frontier Nursing University’s Kentucky campus provides a tranquil, picturesque environment in which to learn and connect with faculty and fellow students during the brief one to three required visits to campus.